zammad/zammad-admin-documentation/channels/twitter-x/twitter.rst

    :align: center

    Name it whatever you like (*e.g.,* ``zammad``).
-You will need the label later, so don’t forget it.
+You will need the label later, so don't forget it.

 6. Add your new Twitter app in Zammad
 -------------------------------------